-If you’re of the persuasion that pets are family too, you might like this article.
-Scroll down for seven cat, dog, and bunny rabbit friendly ways to design and decorate your family room.
+If you’re of the persuasion that pets are family too, keep reading for seven cat-, dog-, and bunny rabbit-friendly ways to design and decorate your family room.

 Pet ownership 101: don’t get too attached to your floors.
-As tiny as they are, pet claws can do irreparable damage to many types of floors, which is why it’s important to select flooring with your fur babies in mind.
-Think: laminate, stone, tile, or concrete.
+As tiny as they are, pet claws can do irreparable damage to many types of floors.
+This is why it’s important to select flooring with your fur babies in mind.
+Think laminate, stone, tile, or concrete.

-If you’ve already got flooring installed, an inexpensive area rug or two can provide a welcomed buffer between your pets and the floor.
-Consider rugs made out of an organic material, such as sisal or seagrass.
-These materials are generally inexpensive so you won’t have to feel bad about throwing them away when they get filthy beyond reproach.
+If you’ve already got flooring installed, an inexpensive area rug or two can provide a buffer between your pets and the floor.
+Consider rugs made out of an organic material; for instance, sisal or seagrass.
+These materials are generally inexpensive, so you won’t have to feel bad about throwing them out once they get damaged and/or filthy beyond reproach.

-Pay homage to your pet by decorating with their fur color as your inspiration.
-This goes for everything from your upholstery to your throw pillows to your carpet to your walls.
-The hope here is to work with your pet’s natural shedding process rather than against it.
+Pay homage to your pet by using their fur color as decorative inspiration.
+This goes for everything from your upholstery to your throw pillows to your carpet.
+Opting for fur-tones is a resourceful way to work with your pet’s natural shedding process rather than against it.

 Patterns All the Way

-It’s no secret that patterns and textures hide stains better than their flat colored, minimal textured counterparts.
-Patterned, textured materials will be more forgiving of stains, meaning less stress and scrubbing for you!
+It’s no secret that patterns hide stains better than their flat colored counterparts.
+The same goes for texture-heavy materials.
+Patterned, textured materials will be more forgiving of stains, meaning less scrubbing in the long run.

-If you have small children, you may have already done away with the small and fragile knick knacks that used to adorn your shelves and side tables; the same should be observed if you have pets.
-If you happen to be an avid knick knack collector, keep your fragile items far out of reach.
+If you have small children, you may have already done away with the choking-hazards and fragile knick-knacks that used to adorn your shelves and side tables.
+The same process should be observed if you have pets.
+If you happen to be an avid knick-knack collector, keep your fragile items high up and out of reach.

 Give Them a Space of Their Own

-Just like the two-legged members of your family do, your pets need their own space too.
+Much like the two-legged members of your family, your pets need their own space too.
 Designate a space for them in your family room and stock it full of their favorite things including toys, beds, and scratching posts.
-This way, they can join in on family movie/game night – win/win!
+This way, they can join in on your family movie and game nights for years to come!